alexrice236/ROS2_FizzBuzz/README.md

 ```

 #### Explanation
-The python file can be broken down into four parts.
+The Python file can be broken down into four parts.
 1. The imports at the top of the file
 1. The node class
 1. The main function